-Building orientation is the first step in making great streets and public spaces.
+Building orientation is essential to making great streets and public spaces.
 Generally, buildings have fronts, sides, and backs.
-The appropriate and most carefully designed fronts of buildings should face streets and public spaces.
-The rear and sides of buildings, which often incorporate a building's service functions and typically have fewer doors and windows, should not face the public realm.
-The front building façades should be built parallel to a front lot line or to the tangent of a curved front lot line.
+The most carefully designed fronts of buildings face streets and public spaces.
+The rear and sides of buildings, which often incorporate a building's service functions and typically have fewer doors and windows, usually do not face the public realm.
+The front building façades are generally built parallel to a front lot line.

 Establish the relationship between building fronts and backs to ensure public spaces have natural surveillance and to avoid the blighting influence of the backs of buildings facing public spaces.
-Building fronts should face fronts of other buildings; fronts may face sides where necessary, but fronts do not face the back of buildings.
+Building fronts face the fronts of other buildings; fronts may face sides where necessary, but fronts do not face the back of buildings.

-Buildings with frontage on two thoroughfares should have their building front onto the thoroughfare most likely to accommodate pedestrian traffic.
+Buildings with frontage on two thoroughfares usually have their building front onto the thoroughfare most likely to accommodate pedestrian traffic.